Klein Surname Meaning, History & Origin

 Klein is the German and Dutch name for “small,” often used to designate the younger person in the family.
 In Germany it had come to be used by the 13th century as a family name.
 The Yiddish equivalent is kleyn.
 Germans and Jews both brought the name to America.

-and Cline (although Cline in America will sometimes have come from the Irish Clyne.
+Name variants have been Kline and Cline, although Cline in America will sometimes have come from the Irish Clyne.

 - The Klein Family Center

 The Klein numbers in Germany total some 140,000 today.
 The name is most common in the western part of the country, as well as in Luxemburg and Alsace Lorraine.

 America.
 Kleins immigrated to America but during the 18th century they often anglicized their name to Kline or Cline.
 This was the case with the Kleins from Alsace Lorraine that migrated to Pennsylvania and North Carolina and were captured in George Cline’s 2003 book The Cline Families of North Carolina.

 Other early presences were:

 - Hieronymous Kline who left New York about 1710 and was among the earliest Palatinate settlers in New Jersey.
 Some records show that he was the great grandson of Jan Cornelisson Klyn who came over from Holland to New Amsterdam about 1625.